N-Turner/Logs-Analysis/README.md

   ```
   3. Change directory to /vagrant and look around with ls.

+The database includes three tables:

+The authors table includes information about the authors of articles.
+The articles table includes the articles themselves.
+The log table includes one entry for each time a user has accessed the site.

 #### Running the queries:
-  1. From the vagrant directory inside the virtual machine,run logs.py using:
+  1. From the vagrant directory inside the virtual machine,run logsAnalysis.py using:
   ```
-    $ python3 logs.py
+    $ python3 logsAnalysis.py
   ```